krishnatoshniwal/style-transfer-app/README.md

 ### Using the app:
 * Use left and right arrow keys to change the style image and up and down arrow keys to change the content image.
-* Press **GO** to transfer the style onto the content image.
-(Initialises the tensorflow model).
+* The output image would be updated automatically, if the background is white then press **Go!** to transfer the style onto the content image.
+The tensorflow model would only be initialised if the output image is not already present and you press **Go!**.
-* More images can be added in the [images](./images) folder.
-You can update the app to read the new images by pressing the Update button.
+* More style and content images can be added in the [images](./images) directory.
+You can force the app to rebuild that hash that stores the location of all images by pressing the **Update** button.
-* If you wish to transfer style of all style images onto all content images, press **ALL IN**.
+* If you wish to transfer style of all style images onto all content images, press **All In!**.

 ### Building the app from source: